ali4lou/D-P-foundations/README.md

 # D-P-foundations
-Source code, datasets, and instructions for reproducing the results of our paper 'Cell atlases and the Developmental Foundations of the Phenotype'
+Source code, datasets, and instructions for reproducing the results of our paper 'Cell atlases and the Developmental Foundations of the Phenotype'.